kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 You may answer, what if someone is elected to add to the list based on some sort of rules.
 That is a good idea.
 These rules must be baked into Bitcoin and cannot be changed.
 If they are changed, then we no longer have Bitcoin, more on hard forks in a later chapter.
 These rules that will allow someone the right to append to everyones database, will be called the _consensus rules. _

 The consensus rules should work so that this person changes periodically.
 We should also not wholly believe what they tell us.
 We will verify ourselves that what they are writing is valid, if not we reject their data.If we verify and the majority of the network says they did a good job, then the network should reward them.If we verify and the majority say they did a bad job, or tried to cheat, then the network should punish them.Therefore, the incentives of the elected, align perfectly with the interest of the network.

 To make this persons job more convenient, instead of verifying one transaction, he will verify batches of transactions.

 _How does this stop someone from sending to two people simultaneously?_

 Now when someone sends a transaction, it gets put into a pool or a list of unconfirmed transactions.
 To become elected you must take as many transactions as the rules says you can take.
 You then check each transaction to verify that each transaction is valid and there are no conflicting transactions like the same person spending the same amount of money each twice.
 If you leave that transaction in, you will be punished by the network, if you take it out you could potentially get a reward.
-Once you have finished checking you must then do some work and only then will you be elected and have the right to append to everyone else's database.
+Once you have finished checking you must then do some work and only then will you be elected and have the right to append to everyone else's database.Note that just like every other race for election, there are more than one candidate and only one can be elected periodically.

 _What is this work that the elected person does?_

- When we referred the network punishing the elected person
+When we referred to the network punishing the elected person for doing wrong, this is what we meant.
+When you verify that all transactions in your batch of transactions are good, you must then hash the data appending a number to the data input, until you get some pattern at the prefix of the output.
+This is computationally intensive and so would incur electricity, which is not free.
+If you include a bad transaction or you do not do everything according to the rules, then you will have incurred electricity cost for nothing, as the majority of people who verify your batches of transactions, will reject it and thus you have just been punished, economically.

+_Note: Hashing was covered in a previous chapter._